Frequently Asked Questions (FAQs)

 Easter Seals accepts donations of good quality durable medical equipment to support their program.

-The Thermostat Recycling Corporation maintains a “search by zip code” database to find your nearest location.
+Thermostat Recycling Corporation maintains a “search by zip code” database to find your nearest location.

 Check with your city about their recycling policy.

+The Black Hawk County Sanitary Landfill will NOT accept sod.
 Check with your city about their yard waste policy.
 Most do NOT allow sod and dirt in their yard waste carts or yard waste drop-off sites.

 Contact a local lawn care service or contractor (listed in the yellow pages of the phone book under “Excavating Contractors”, “Landscape Contractors”, or “Lawn and Grounds”.)

 The Iowa Department of Natural Resources advises people to contact the manufacturer for mail back instructions.
 Many manufacturers also list their address on back of the unit.
+RecycleNation has more information about smoke detectors and carbon monoxide detectors.

 Visit Earth911.com to search for mail-in programs